Q&A with Dr. Jeremy Gunn and Tania Simoncelli

 SIMONCELLI: No. Every major scientific body in the country, including the National Academies and the American Association for the Advancement of Science, hundreds of individual scientists, and even President Bush's own Science Advisor, John Marburger, have all said that intelligent design is not science.
 Think about it this way: if every time scientists came across a problem that they couldn't solve, they just threw up their hands and said, This must be the result of intelligent design, then we would have no need for science at all, since we would already have the ultimate explanation for everything!

-isn't there controversy about the theory of evolution among
+Q: But isn't there controversy about the theory of evolution among scientists?

 SIMONCELLI: There are plenty of fascinating debates within the theory of evolution obviously we don't have a complete picture yet of how evolution occurred on this planet, and working out those particulars is one of the most exciting activities in modern science.
 But whether the theory itself is fundamentally correct is not controversial at all.
 The theory of evolution is the best explanation for how life on earth has changed over time.
 It has been reinforced by independent observers over and over again for 150 years, and so far no persuasive evidence has been put forward to contradict it.
 As the geologists say, it's rock solid.